What will I learn?

-Yes, if you applied for cash, food stamps, medical, or childcare assistance from the Washington State Department of Social and Health Services (DSHS) and they denied you benefits.
+Find out what you can do if you applied for cash, food, medical, or childcare assistance from the Washington State Department of Social and Health Services (DSHS) and they denied you benefits.

-If you are already getting help and DSHS ends your benefits, read How to Fight a Termination or Reduction of DSHS Public Assistance.
+If you are already getting benefits, and DSHS stops them, read How to Fight a Termination or Reduction of DSHS Public Assistance.

-If DSHS asks you to repay benefits you already got, read Fighting an Overpayment of Cash Assistance, Medical Assistance or Food Stamps.
+If DSHS says they gave you too much benefits, and you must pay back benefits they gave you, read Fighting an Overpayment of Cash Assistance, Medical Assistance or Food Stamps.

-If your problem is with Social Security or Supplemental Security Income (SSI) benefits, read one of these:
+If your problem is with Social Security or Supplemental Security Income (SSI), read one of these:

 Their worker thinks any of these: